 Selling your home

 When it comes to selling your property, you won’t need a bank valuation – but you might consider getting a market estimate from your real estate agent.
+A market estimate is an estimate of how much the property may sell for on the real estate market.
+Real estate agents may base this number on their experience, as well as the market value and recent sales data of similar properties.
 You’ll want to get the best price possible - and a higher market estimate might help push the purchase price up a couple of notches.
 Here are a few tips and tricks to help increase your chances of nabbing a higher estimate.

 Presentation is key

 A tidy, well-maintained property can have a big impact on its estimated value.
 As the saying goes: first impressions are everything.
 Think of your market estimate as you would an open home.
 Do a proper deep clean, tidy away any clutter and make sure your lawns and gardens are in top shape.
 A little effort goes a long way and could make a real difference to your property price.

 Although you’re not selling your home to the agent, it doesn’t hurt to highlight some of its key features (especially if they’re not immediately obvious).
 Pull together a list of everything your home has to offer and make it available to the agent.
 This could be things like a newly-installed reverse-cycle air conditioner, solar panels, fresh carpet or top-of-the-range appliances.
 These small things could help increase your property price.